Senior Vice President & Chief Economist, TD Economics

 TD Economics | www.td.com/economics

-Financial market volatility looks likely to remain the dominant theme in the coming months,
+September 28, 2011 PAYING THE PIPERFinancial market volatility looks likely to remain the dominant theme in the coming months,

-All eyes are on Europe.
+and the risks of a renewed recession in the advanced world have intensified.
+Europe’s fiscal crisis is already an economic crisis, and it is threatening to go global.
+Bond markets are already fully pricing in a deep downturn.
+Meanwhile, equity markets seem less convinced, as the extreme fluctuations seem to reflect an ongoing tug of war between the pessimists and the hopeful.
+Time will tell which market is sending the right signal.
+Fiscal risk dominates All eyes are on Europe.
 Can the euro zone governments manage the insolvency and inevitable debt default of Greece without sparking contagion to other countries and a region-wide banking crisis?
 The recent G20 meetings drove home the need for Europe to act decisively.
 A strong policy response will come.
 Just like the last set of policies announced in mid-July, however, the issue is whether the 17 euro-member governments can all enact and then implement the commitments in a timely fashion.
 Execution is everything.
 It is also not clear that an expanded European Financial Stability Facility (EFSF) can achieve the desired outcome, as it has a structural deficiency.
 A larger EFSF corresponds to greater implicit fiscal liabilities for the core countries, which might call into question their financial capacity.
 Greece will most likely receive the next installment of its bailout, thus avoiding a default in October, but this simply kicks the can to mid-December when its fiscal progress will once again be assessed.
 The main message is that the European fiscal crisis will not be solved in the short term.
 Even fiscal integration and jointly issued European bonds could not remedy the fundamental problem at the root of the euro zone crisis: too much public and private debt and extremely poor economic growth potential.

 Although Europe has dominated recent financial market attention, it is only a matter of time before the spotlight shifts once again to the U.S. fiscal and political risks.
 As part of the debt ceiling increase agreement, the Joint Select Committee was established.
 It was tasked with finding $1.5 trillion in fiscal consolidation over the next ten years.
 The committee must agree by November 23rd of this year or it will trigger automatic spending cuts that could jeopardize the economic recovery.
 The odds of compromise seem remarkably low in the current political environment.
 Make no mistake, America is solvent.
 The question is whether financial markets will understand this and appreciate that there is time and resources to address the fiscal imbalance.
 So far, the prevailing low level of bond yields show that fixed income markets are giving the U.S. a pass for the time being, but they will not wait indefinitely for a medium-term plan for debt stabilization.